Hiimus/arca_bookstore/README.md

 - All accounts pages are made with allauth.
 Trying to access "accounts/logout" when not logged in, will only render the user back to the home page.
 Trying to "accounts/signup" when already signed in, will just render the user to the homepage.

 - When adding items to the bag, the user will not be able to use anything else than whole numbers.
-Previously, adding i.e 1.5 to the bag, would break the site.
-I then added this code, and that prevents the user from breaking the site.

-[CODE THAT PREVENTS .,]

 - If the user tries to access a page that doesn't exist, a custom 404 page will appear with a link back to home.